-This document highlights things to look after when upgrading a Vitess production installation to a newer Vitess release.
+This document highlights things to be aware of when upgrading a Vitess production installation to a newer Vitess release.

 Generally speaking, upgrading Vitess is a safe and easy process because it is explicitly designed for it.
-This is because in YouTube we follow the practice of releasing new versions often (usually from the tip of the Git master branch).
+This is because at YouTube we followed the practice of releasing new versions often (usually from the tip of the Git master branch).